Approximately EFX Allocations for Indivisible Chores: Introduction

 We also show that our results can be improved for \emph{bi-valued} instances.
-An instance is called a bi-valued if there exists two values $a,b\geq 0$ such that $c_i(e)\in\{a,b\}$ for every agent $i\in N$ and item $e\in M$.
-In other words, each agent classifies the set of items into \emph{heavy} items and \emph{light} items, and items in the same category have the same cost to the agent.
-The bi-valued instances are commonly considered as one of most important special case of the fair allocation problem~\cite{journals/corr/abs-2006-15747,journals/corr/abs-2106-14816,conf/sagt/GargM21,journals/tcs/AmanatidisBFHV21,journals/corr/abs-2110-09601,journals/corr/abs-2110-11285}.
-For the case of bi-valued goods, polynomial time algorithms have been proposed for the computation of EFX allocations~\cite{journals/tcs/AmanatidisBFHV21} and EFX allocations that are also Pareto optimal (PO)~\cite{conf/sagt/GargM21}.
-Very recently, it has been shown that for bi-valued chores, EF1 allocations that are PO can be computed in polynomial time~\cite{journals/corr/abs-2110-09601,journals/corr/abs-2110-11285}.
-Unfortunately, no non-trivial result regarding the approximation of EFX allocations is known for bi-valued chores.
+An instance is called a bi-valued if there exist two values $a,b\geq 0$ such that $c_i(e)\in\{a,b\}$ for every agent $i\in N$ and item $e\in M$.
+In other words, each agent classifies the set of items into \emph{large} items and \emph{small} items, and items in the same category have the same cost to the agent.
+The bi-valued instances are commonly considered as one of the most important special cases of the fair allocation problem~\cite{journals/corr/abs-2006-15747,conf/aaai/AkramiC0MSSVVW22,conf/sagt/GargM21,journals/tcs/AmanatidisBFHV21,conf/aaai/GargMQ22,conf/atal/EbadianP022}.
+For the case of bi-valued goods, polynomial time algorithms have been proposed for the computation of EFX allocations~\cite{journals/tcs/AmanatidisBFHV21} and EFX allocations that are also Pareto optimal (PO)~\cite{conf/sagt/GargM21}. { It has been shown that for bi-valued chores, EF1 and PO allocations can be computed in polynomial time~\cite{conf/aaai/GargMQ22,conf/atal/EbadianP022}.} Unfortunately, no non-trivial result regarding the approximation of EFX allocations is known for bi-valued chores.

-In this paper, we make progress towards answering this problem for bi-valued instances.
-For three agents, we propose a polynomial time algorithm that always computes an EFX allocation; for $n\geq 4$ agents, we propose a polynomial time algorithm that always computes a $(n-1)$-approximate EFX allocation.
+In this paper, we make progress toward answering this problem for bi-valued instances.
+For three agents, we propose an algorithm that always computes an EFX allocation; for $n\geq 4$ agents, we propose an algorithm that always computes an EFX partial allocation with at most $(n-1)$ unallocated items; and an algorithm that always computes an $(n-1)$-approximate EFX allocation.
+All our algorithms run in polynomial time.